 Christie Taylor is a producer for Science Friday.
 Her day involves diligent research, too many phone calls for an introvert, and asking scientists if they have any audio of that narwhal heartbeat.
-She also coordinates SciFri’s coverage of science and the arts (“sciarts”), and is the bold captain of the Science Friday Book Club.
+She also coordinates SciFri’s coverage of science and the arts (“sciarts”).

 During her undergraduate at the University of Wisconsin-Madison, Christie was almost a biology major but took a chance turn down the path of thing-explaining and realized it was the only thing she wanted to do.
 Since then, she’s worked as a print and online reporter, technical writer, and a science writer for a university press office.

 She takes extra joy in writing interview questions about space exploration, creative research methods, and the intersection of science and society.

 A flesh-eating parasite, previously eradicated on U.S. soil, has decimated Florida’s Key deer.
 Can the screwworm be re-eradicated in time to save them?

 A new look at mortality suggests that even as average lifespan increases, there’s still a hard cap on how long we can live.